MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 24.
+Swap Nodes in Pairs
+Given a linked list, swap every two adjacent nodes and return its head.
+You must solve the problem without modifying the values in the list's nodes (i.e., only nodes themselves may be changed.)

 # LeetCode 26: Remove Duplicates from Sorted Array
 Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
 The relative order of the elements should be kept the same.